OokTech/TW5-Bob/README.md

 to reset the wiki server from inside the wiki.
 You can also shutdown the wiki server from inside the wiki.

-*NOTE 3 - Terminal output:*
-There will be a lot of messages in the terminal where you started the node process.
-Messages saying `Cancel Editing Tiddler`, `Node Delete Tiddler`, the messages come from every connected browser so the more connections there are the more times they will be repeated.
-I am leaving them in for now for debugging but they can be safely ignored.

 ---

 ## More Details